 Both Silvana and I did not have a programming background, so we had to learn all the backend and programming on the server, NOSQL databases like MongoDB, all the challenge that frontent and UX / UI focused on the user, the cloud and security in the cloud and some SEO and Digital Marketing along the way ...
 Basically you have gone from being a Geomatics and GIS Specialist to a Full Stack developer.

-How all the projects have existed ups and downs, for example, when we started in 2018 we went from testing with Google Sites the first months to implementing everything in WordPress, we wanted to implement a multitude of maps and integrate the different libraries such as Openlayers, Leaflet, Mapbox, CARTO ...
-Thus we spent almost a year, testing plugins and juggling to be able to do a minimum part of what we wanted, we concluded that it did not work, finally in the summer of 2019 and thanks to the knowledge I acquired in the master's degree in geodesy and cartography From UPM (Javier) we decided to end our relationship with the content manager and do all our own development, from the backend to the frontend.
+How all the projects have had ups and downs, for example, when we started in 2018 we went from testing Google Sites for the first few months to implementing everything in Wordpress, we wanted to implement a multitude of maps and integrate the different libraries such as Openlayers, Leaflet, Mapbox, CARTO … We spent almost a year like this, testing plugins and juggling to be able to do a minimum part of what we wanted, we came to the conclusion that it did not work, finally in the summer of 2019 and thanks to the knowledge I acquired in the master's degree in geodesy and cartography from UPM (Javier) we decided to end our relationship with the content manager and do all our own development, from the backend to the frontend.

 We developed the platform in the second half of 2019 and in January 2020 we were able to launch what is now Geopois.com, however, it is a project in continuous evolution and we continue to implement things every month with the help of feedback from our community, learning and improving along the way.
 If we locate your social networks as @Geopois On Twitter, we can be aware of all the offers of tutorials, sections and other related information.
 We have seen many interesting topics, such as using Tiles the Leaflet, spatial analysis calculations in Web Viewers with Turf.

 In addition to tutorials, it offers the possibility of locating a developer for your space projects.
 A network of specialist professionals, all skills in detail as well as their location are shown there.